Catuaba (Anemopaegma mirandum) is the bark of a tree that has been traditionally used as an aphrodisiac.

 1. Catuaba Is An Aphrodisiac

-It’s very popular in Brazil, but you can already find it on Amazon and many other countries around the world.
+It’s trendy in Brazil, but you can already find it on Amazon and many other countries around the world.

-Until then we have to rely on the anecdotes and traditional use cases.
+Until then, we have to rely on anecdotes and traditional use cases.

 2. Catuaba May Boost Your Cognitive System